 Some simple switches can help increase your nutrient-rich foods and decrease processed foods.

 |Snacks, Sweets, and Condiments|

-- Eat fish at least twice per week; the fish highest in omega-3 fatty acids and lowest in mercury include salmon, herring, mackerel, sardines, and canned chunk light tuna.
+- Eat fish at least twice per week.
+Fish have a fat called omega-3 fatty acid that may have some heart benefits.
+The fish highest in omega-3 fatty acids and lowest in mercury include salmon, herring, mackerel, sardines, and canned chunk light tuna.
 If you eat fish less than twice per week or have high triglycerides, talk to your doctor about taking fish oil supplements.

 - Skip the salt when cooking or at the table; if food needs more flavor, get creative and try out different herbs and spices.
 Garlic and onion also add substantial flavor to foods.